ohir/toggler/README.md

 _See example/flutter_example.dart for a complete app code._

-### Toggler state flow
+### Example App state flow with Toggler

-1. Somewhere in your code you call a setter.
-Eg. `set(tgName)`,
+> Pre: Some property in your Model is mutated, eg. a background service just hinted Model with a new _NameString_.
+NameString setter then register state change in Model's internal Toggler, eg. by calling `set1(tgName)`.
+Then Toggler manages the flow:

-2. each setter changes state of a **single** item – one at `tgName` index,
+1. `Toggle` setter changes a **single** item (state bit), here one at `tgName` index, this change is put on a `newState` object that is a _state copy_ of the Toggler, but with _tgName_ bit toggled.
+Second, verbatim _state copy_ is taken as _oldState_, then both are passed to the state transition handler `fix(oldState, newState)`. `Fix` is the "business logic" function provided by you.
-4. a state transition handler `fix(oldState, newState)` runs next mutating _newState_,
+2. `Fix` runs, possibly mutating _newState_ further, eg. setting the _tgNameHintReceived_ flag, and clearing _tgWaitingForNameHint_ one.
+When new state is properly set, `fix` returns _true_.
-5. then (if `fix` returned _true_) _newState_ is commited - it becomes a _liveState_,
+3. If `fix` returns true, the _newState_ is commited to the Toggler, ie. it becomes its current (aka _live_) state.
+This state that outer world sees.
-7. then `after(oldState, liveState)` handler runs.
-It may decide whether the outer world should know about the changes.
+4. Next, the `after(oldState, liveState)` handler (also provided by you) runs.
+It may not change anything further, but it may decide whether the outer world should know about the changes.
 If so, it may pass baton to the
-1. `notifier` that informs subscribers, if it has any.
+5. `notifier` object that informs its subscribers, if it has any.
 If there is no `after` handler installed, and `notifier` handler is, it runs automatically on commited changes.

-Your code in `fix` may manipulate _newState_ at will, it even may assign a some predefined const values to the `tg` and/or `ds` properties of it.
-Usually `fix` is a Model's internal function so it may have access to all other pieces of your business logic (or viewmodel logic).
+6. World is notified, so it may react: the View layer may hide a progress spinner and show an edit field filled with just received _NameString_, background connection to the hint service may close, and so on.

 ## API 101